sandra-calvo/pets-ai/README.md

 # PHASE 2

-## Use the ML model from an application
+## Use the ML model from a web application

 ### Create a Node-RED application